-The U.S. Department of Energy (DOE) Office of Legacy Management (LM) has consolidated the business functions, including records management and records storage, information technology infrastructure, and other services at a new facility named the DOE LM Business Center (LMBC), located in Morgantown, West Virginia.
+The U.S. Department of Energy (DOE) Office of Legacy Management (LM) consolidated its business functions, including records management and records storage, information technology infrastructure, and other services at a facility named the DOE LM Business Center (LMBC), located in Morgantown, West Virginia.

 The LMBC (formerly referred to as the LM Records Storage Facility), located on 10 acres of the West Virginia University Research Park, at 99 Research Park Road, Morgantown, West Virginia, was completed in December 2009.
 The project was managed in a two-phase project approach, commissioned through a U.S. General Services Administration (GSA) lease.
-Migration of records to the new facility is complete.
+All records have been migrated to the LMBC.

 GSA awarded the lease contract on behalf of LM for a records management and operations facility to be located in Morgantown, West Virginia, in June 2008.
 The design and construction team for the facility included FD Partners, LLC and Petroplus and Associates, LLC as the developers; Paradigm Architecture as the architect; and DCK North America as the general contractor.